-UNHCR’s key calls to the European Union
+UNHCR’s key calls to the European Union to Better Protect Refugees

 With a common response, EU countries can securely and humanely manage arrivals of people in a way that works for both refugees and the communities that host them.
 By supporting countries outside of Europe, the EU can also reduce dangerous journeys and help find long-term opportunities for refugees to thrive and not just survive.